bw

 We were given the opportunity to get down into the small tunnels that the Vietnamese used to hide, but again because of my height I had to content myself with seeing it from the surface of the earth.

-It's a little scary to think that the American soldiers who were stationed in Vietnam were told that they should be away for 3-4 months when they left.
-But most of them ended up being in Vietnam for 13-14 years without being home.
+It's kind of scary to think that the American soldiers who were stationed in Vietnam were told they would be gone for 3-4 months when they left.
+But most of them ended up being in Vietnam for years without going home.

-In addition to the Cu Chi Tunnels, which are an hour and a half drive from Ho Chi Minh City, you can also visit the war museum in the city and get up in the Saigon Skydeck, so you get a great view of the city.
+In addition to the Cu Chi Tunnels, which is an hour and a half's drive from Ho Chi Minh City, you can also visit the war museum in the city and go up to the Saigon Skydeck skyscraper, so you get a fantastic view over the city.

 On a boat trip to the Mekong Delta

-Three hours' drive from Ho Chi Minh City lies the Mekong Delta, which is only 2000 km2 smaller than the entire Denmark.
+Three hours' drive from Ho Chi Minh City lies the Mekong Delta, which is only slightly smaller than the whole Denmark.

 Here we were to go sailing - both by motorboat and rowboat - and we were to visit local families who make a living from producing rice and wine.
 We tasted a snake wine, which despite the name did not have much bite in it.

-Once again, my height was 189 cm. noticed when a little boy stood looking directly at me for several seconds with his mouth open without saying anything.
+Once again my height of 189 cm was noticed when a small boy stood and looked directly at me for several seconds with his mouth open without saying anything.
 He was shocked and had probably never seen a tall man before.

 I now do not think that 189 cm. is so bad if you look at Denmark in general, but in Asia it is obviously extreme.